aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/RefreshSkills.md

 The method will go over each player party member and reset their `skills` to a new list before filling them with the ones they are allowed to have if the conditions are fufilled.
 Most of them are specific to each [animid](../Enums%20and%20IDs/AnimIDs.md) (only `Bee`, `Beetle` and `Moth` can have skills), but some of them are common with the same conditions to have it.

 The order they will be presented is the same order they will be checked and added if the condition is fufilled.
 The `Name` column is the name of the value in the `Skills` enum.
+To see the entire list of skills defined in the game by id order, check the [skills](../Enums%20and%20IDs/Skills.md) documentation.

 ## `Bee`'s skills